jeysonj2/laravel-base-proyect/AI Agent Context.md

 - Protection of user and role routes through session management; only users with a valid JWT token can access them.
 - Implementation of middleware to restrict access to routes based on the role of the logged-in user.
 - Addition of a "superadmin" role with highest level permissions in the system.
+- Implementation of special superadmin privileges:
+  - Only superadmins can create, update, or delete other superadmin users
+  - Only superadmins can assign the superadmin role to other users
+  - Protected hierarchical permission system with superadmin > admin > user
 - Restriction of all user and role routes so that only users with the 'admin' or 'superadmin' role can access them.
 - Creation of an endpoint to send a verification code email to confirm the user's email validity.
 - Creation of an endpoint to verify the user's email, which receives a code to validate the email.